Ramon Barba: Induction of flowering of the mango by chemical spray

 In an interview released by the World Intellectual Property Organization in 2011, Barba recounts that he did not initially file a patent for his method, wanting farmers to be able to use the technique freely.
 Eventually, though, somebody else tried to patent the process, so Barba preemptively filed a patent application, choosing simply not to charge royalties for the use of his method.

 In 2001, Barba also cautioned fruit farmers that "too much flower inducer spraying (is) bad for mangoes".

 Other studies

-Ramon Barba advanced the research on various tropical crops besides mangoes.
+Barba advanced the research on various tropical crops besides mangoes.
 His many research breakthroughs include banana micropropagation and tissue culture of sugarcane and tissue culture of calamansi, all of which have lasting impacts on the respective agribusiness potentials of these commodities.